xbraindance/Schwung-Module-Creator-skill/README.md

 # Schwung-module-build-skill
 Build and troubleshooting modules.

+Abilities
+Besides knowing how to build a module it can also:
-Can clear cache and restart your Ableton Move device.
-Can also access the screen mirroring functionality (requires Claude extension for Chrome) to screenshot the device screen, save the screenshot and view the image for troubleshooting.
+- Clear cache and restart your Ableton Move device.
+- Access the screen mirroring functionality (requires Claude extension for Chrome) to screenshot the device screen, save the screenshot and view the image for troubleshooting.

+#How to install
+1. Download the skill.md file.
+2. Open your Claude app or web interface.
+3. Select "Customize" in the left-hand side navigation menu.
+4. Click "Skills"
+5. Click "+" icon and select "Upload a skill"
+6. Upload the skill.md file.